GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 #reset-acronym("MDP")
 *#acr("MDP").*
-The stochastic sequential decision problems are modeled using the #acr("MDP") framework.
+The stochastic sequential decision problems are modeled using the #acr("MDP") framework @sutton_reinforcement_2018.
 It is based on the work of Andrey Markov in the early 20th century about stochastic processes.
 Notably, the Markov process defines a process in which future states only depend on the current state, but not on the sequence that preceded it.
 Bellman later extended Markov processes to add a decision aspect, introducing the #acr("MDP") @bellman_dynamic_1957.